-This feature allows multiline voice terminal users to originate or answer a call from their voice terminals and then establish a data connection by transferring the call to a data terminal
+This feature allows multiline voice terminal users to originate or answer a call from their voice terminals and then establish a data connection by transferring the call to a data terminal.

-Note, that single-line voice terminals can not be used to establish a data connection by transferring a call to a data endpoint.
+Note: Single-line voice terminals cannot be used to establish a data connection by transferring a call to a data endpoint.